Salman Durrani

 Biography

-Associate Professor Durrani has been with the Australian National University since 2005.
+Professor Durrani has been with the Australian National University since 2005.
 In 2021 he also took on the role of Associate Director Education (ADirE) for the School of Engineering.
-Associate Professor Durrani completed his PhD degree in Electrical Engineering from the University of Queensland, Brisbane, Australia in 2004, and received his BSc (1st class honours) degree in Electrical Engineering from the University of Engineering & Technology, Lahore, Pakistan in 2000.
+Since 2022, he has been a participant in the ANU Optus Bushfire Research Centre of Excellence.
+Professor Durrani completed his PhD degree in Electrical Engineering from the University of Queensland, Brisbane, Australia in 2004, and received his BSc (1st class honours) degree in Electrical Engineering from the University of Engineering & Technology, Lahore, Pakistan in 2000.

 Activities & Awards